outreachy/website/docs/intern-agreement.md

 such funds from the relevant sponsor.
 Conservancy payments are generally paid on a NET-30 basis.
-Recognizing internship structure of Outreachy, Conservancy will make best efforts to send out payments quickly after internship progress confirmation.
-Payment may be issued earlier than scheduled deadlines below, but interns should not rely on earlier payment
+Recognizing internship structure of Outreachy, Conservancy will make best efforts to send out payments quickly after internship progress confirmations.
+Payments may be issued earlier than scheduled deadlines below, but interns should not rely on earlier payments.

  * $500 will be sent to you by June 17, 2018, unless your Volunteer Mentor informs Conservancy by May 23, 2018 that you have not begun your internship,